-We asked our Facebook friends about how Grandparents influence Grandchildren and had a positive impact on them.
+We asked our Facebook friends how they’ve seen Grandparents influence Grandchildren in a positive way.
 Our goal was to build a brainstormed list of ideas to encourage grandparents to be active participants in their grandchild’s life.

 If your child’s grandparents (your in-laws or parents) could help your family with their financial and relational resources, what would you wish for?

 Grandparents who live near their grandchildren have an easier time growing a relationship with them.
-And while this is not true for all families, having a close physical proximity sure helps.
+And while this is not true for all families, being in a close physical proximity sure helps.

 Elizabeth Kamm said: Lessons!
 Lessons are so enriching in a child’s life like learning piano, dance, or art.
 Also, swim classes help save lives!
 What a great gift for grandma & grandpa to pay for this and invest in their grandchildren!